postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 #### New button

 1. In the header toolbar, click the **New** button.

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The "Create New" screen appears.
+The**Create New** tab appears.
 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-create-new-screen2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-create-new-screen2.png)

-**Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the "Create New" modal to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the "Create New" modal to display each time you open Postman.

 <ol start="2">
   <li>Click "Mock Server".</li>